thornoar/pshash/documentation/main.typ

 == Some advice

-All the above calculations are based on the premise that the hacker will not get your key pair among the first couple of hundreds, that they will have to deplete the entire spread of the hash function to find your choice-shuffle pair.
+All the above calculations are based on the premise that the hacker will not get your key pair among the first couple of hundreds, that they will have to deplete the entire spread of the pseudo-hash function to find your choice-shuffle pair.
 Therefore, if your pair is something like $(14, 245)$, the password will not take a single millisecond to be broken.
 It is therefore advisory that the keys be very large --- somewhere in the middle of the spread.
 You can practice your memory and remember two large numbers, if you are not afraid of forgetting them (and you should be).
 Or, you can take the factorial, or a power, of a smaller number and remember that number instead.

 But anyway, how can _you_ get some of those hashes yourself?